Pragati-Kolhe47/AdventureWorkSalesData22/README.md

 Additional measures for metrics like Return Rate, Average Delay, etc.
 - Step 6 : Create the Executive Summary View
 Design the Executive Summary dashboard.

-Details:
-High-Level KPIs: Include visualizations for revenue, orders, and return rate.
+High-Level KPIs: Include visualizations for revenue, orders,return and return rate.
 Weekly Revenue Trending Chart: Create a line chart showing weekly revenue trends.
 Interactive Elements: Add a zoom slider to focus on specific time periods and a custom filter pane for detailed filtering.
 - Step 7 :Enable drill-through functionality.
 Details:
 Add a drill-through page focused on product details.
 Include visuals for monthly orders, revenue, and profit targets.
-Set up drill-through options to allow users to navigate from high-level views to detailed product performance..
+Set up drill-through options to allow users to navigate from high-level views to detailed product performance.
 - Step 8 : Implement a "What-If" scenario for price adjustments.
 Create a parameter for price adjustment.
 Use DAX to calculate the impact on total profit based on the price adjustment parameter